VigneshVSV/hololinked/README.md

         super().__init__(instance_name=instance_name, serial_number=serial_number, **kwargs)

 ```
+> There is an ongoing work to remove HTTP API from the property API and completely move them to the HTTP server

 In non-expert terms, properties look like class attributes however their data containers are instantiated at object instance level by default.
 For example, the `integration_time` property defined above as `Number`, whenever set/written, will be validated as a float or int, cropped to bounds and assigned as an attribute to each instance of the `OceanOpticsSpectrometer` class with an internally generated name.
 It is not necessary to know this internally generated name as the property value can be accessed again in any python logic, say, `print(self.integration_time)`.